 Defendants in criminal cases have a constitutional right to a jury of their peers.
 But courts have made it clear that they don’t have the right to a jury of their own race.
+After all, racially discriminatory jury practices can exist in courts all over the country.
 So, when a prosecutor strikes a juror for their “tone of voice,” is that one of the impermissible jury challenges based on race?
 At a minimum, the North Carolina Court of Appeals held earlier this year, a court has to at least address it.

 Law enforcement arrested Christopher Issac Alexander in Feb.
 2017 on eight drug charges in Yadkin County.
 The prosecution alleged that Alexander sold cocaine to an undercover officer at least four times in Apr. and May 2015.
 AndYadkin County Superior Court Judge Lynn Gullett set the defendant’s case for trial in Mar.
 2019.